 - Provide the names, titles, and contact information for two professional references.
 At least one of these references must be from someone at the applicant’s current institution.

 Comprehensive peer review training will be offered in the Chicago area in October 2016.
 First preference will be granted to new peer reviewers.
+Upcoming dates for in-person and online training are listed on the Calendar.

 Jamie Stanesa, Associate Vice President and Director of the Peer Corps